CheAle14/mlapibot/data/templates/chainspam.md

 {% extends "base.md" %}

 {% block content %}
-The image(s) you've submitted appear to show a [chain letter-like](https://en.wikipedia.org/wiki/Chain_letter) message.
+The image(s) or text in your post appears to show a [chain letter-like](https://en.wikipedia.org/wiki/Chain_letter) message.

 These messages are almost always false, and almost always spam.
 They serve no purpose other than spreading from server to server spamming people.